Skip to main content

 Which South American country is best for American expats?

 For American expats, the best choice depends on priorities.
 Uruguay offers the best quality of life and stability.
 Chile has the best infrastructure.
-Paraguay offers the easiest residency, lowest costs ($800-1,500/month), and 0% tax on foreign income.
+Paraguay offers the easiest residency, lowest costs ($800-1,500/month), and 0% tax on foreign income — see our full guide to Paraguay for Americans.
 Colombia and Ecuador are popular but have higher crime.

 Is Chile safer than Argentina?